ConnorForan/HiddenItemManager/README.md

 HiddenItemManager:AddForFloor(player, itemID, duration, numToAdd, group)
 ```

+Only the player and the item ID are required.
-Duration is optional.
-Defaults to "infinite" if not specified.
+ - `duration` defaults to "infinite" if not specified.
 0 and -1 are also interpreted as "infinite".
+ - `numToAdd` defaults to 1.
+ - `group` defaults to the "HIDDEN_ITEM_MANAGER_DEFAULT" group.

 Examples: